 Taking Action on This Step

-See, I’m not asking much, but we set much in motion.
-After you make these calculations three or four times it starts becoming second nature.
-LivePlan’s forecasting handles this pretty well.
-It walks you through creating expenses that are a % of sales.
+After you make these calculations three or four times, it starts becoming second nature.
+LivePlan's forecasting handles this pretty well.
+It walks you through creating expenses that are a certain percentage of sales.

 Smart entrepreneurs start forecasting sales early on.

-And while ‘the numbers’ part of business planning is intimidating, this exercise is definitely a small mountain worth karate chopping down.
+And while ‘the numbers’ part of business planning can be intimidating, this exercise is definitely a small mountain worth karate chopping down.

 Keep in mind that if you get stuck at any point, LivePlan's Forecasting and Budgeting feature is extremely helpful.
 Whether you're starting a bakery, a subscription software business, or a manufacturing company, LivePlan walks you through the entire forecasting process within a few clicks.